No Surprises Act

 When you get emergency care or are treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you’re protected from balance billing.

 In these cases, you shouldn’t be charged more than your plan’s copayments, coinsurance and deductible.
-The notice explaining your rights can be found here.
+View the notice explaining your rights and protections here.

 What is Balance Billing or Surprise Billing?